M1XZG/Fetch-Steam-Game-Time/README.md

 ## steam_game_lookup.py

+This script mostly works but I have found it can fail to find some games both by ID or name, I'm putting this down to some weird API stuff and will find a fix for it.

 This will help you find a Game ID or find a game name from a Game ID, examples

 ```